Replay Protection

 }

-This new field will be signed just like the other ones and is therefore subject to the same guarantees explained in the initial section.
-The validity of this identifier will be checked in process_proposal for both the outer and inner tx: if a transaction carries an unexpected chain id, it won't be applied, meaning that no modifications will be applied to storage.
+This new field is signed just like the other ones and is therefore subject to the same guarantees explained in the initial section.
+The validity of this identifier is checked in process_proposal for both the outer and inner tx: for both the outer and inner transactions.
+If a transaction carries an unexpected chain id, it won't be applied, meaning that no modifications will be applied to storage.

 Transaction lifetime

-In general, a transaction is valid at the moment of submission, but after that, a series of external factors (ledger state, etc.) might change the mind of the submitter who's now not interested in the execution of the transaction anymore.
+In general, a transaction is valid at the moment of submission, but after that, various external factors (ledger state, etc.) might change the submitter's intent.
+The submitter may no longer be interested in the execution of the transaction.

-We have to introduce the concept of a lifetime (or timeout) for the transactions: basically, the Tx struct will hold an optional extra field called expiration stating the maximum DateTimeUtc up until which the submitter is willing to see the transaction executed.
-After the specified time, the transaction will be considered invalid and discarded regardless of all the other checks.
+The concept of a lifetime (or timeout) for transactions needs to be introduced: the Tx struct will include an optional additional field called expiration, indicating the maximum DateTimeUtc by which the submitter is willing to see the transaction executed.
+After the specified time, the transaction is considered invalid and discarded, irrespective of other checks.

-By introducing this new field we are setting a new constraint in the transaction's contract, where the ledger will make sure to prevent the execution of the transaction after the deadline and, on the other side, the submitter commits himself to the result of the execution at least until its expiration.
-If the expiration is reached and the transaction has not been executed the submitter can decide to submit a new transaction if he's still interested in the changes carried by it.
+By introducing this new field, a new constraint is added to the transaction's contract.
+The ledger ensures that the transaction is prevented from execution after the deadline.
+On the other hand, the submitter commits to the execution outcome until its expiration.
+If the expiration is reached and the transaction has not been executed, the submitter can decide to submit a new transaction if still interested in the changes carried by it.

 • Transaction is invalid regardless of the specific state